Mykal-Steele/ChronoChunk/README.md

 - `/forget <text>` - Make the bot forget specific info
 - `/code` - Format code for Discord (React only rn)

+## Music Commands

+ChronoChunk now supports playing music from YouTube and Spotify links:

+- `/music <link or search>` - Play music from YouTube or Spotify
+- `/skip` - Skip to the next song
+- `/pause` - Pause the current song
+- `/resume` - Resume playback
+- `/stop` - Stop playback and leave the voice channel
+- `/queue` - Show the current queue
+- `/volume <0-100>` - Set the volume
+- `/relate` - Play a song related to the current one (YouTube recommendations)

+Examples:

+- `/music https://www.youtube.com/watch?v=dQw4w9WgXcQ` - Play from YouTube URL
+- `/music https://open.spotify.com/track/4cOdK2wGLETKBW3PvgPWqT` - Play from Spotify URL
+- `/music lofi beats` - Search and play
+- `/relate` - Get a related song to the currently playing one

 ## Development

 - Code is in `src/` directory